-- 2. The JC has jurisdiction to hear: - a request for a review from any person or body affected by a judicial decision of a GJ under Rules 4, 9 or 18 of Article 139 (see Rules 4 and 5 of this Article 141) where no Appeal Committee was available to hear an appeal; - a request for a review from any person or body affected by a judicial decision of an Appeal Committee under Rule 33 of Article 139 subject to the exceptions in Rule 36 of Article 139; - a protest referred to the JC by the GJ under Rule 20 of Article 139; - d. a selection dispute as per the National Selection SR; - e. a complaint referred to the JC by the CRO under Article 140; - f. a matter referred to it by ESNZ under Article 143; or - g. any other matter as determined by the CEO of ESNZ in his/her sole discretion.
-To avoid doubt, this includes, but is not limited to, conduct, which has not been the subject of a Complaint, that occurred within the period of the GJ's jurisdiction at an Event an appeal) or an Appeal Committee under Rules 9.9, 9.10, 18 or 33 of Article 139 will proceed to a hearing in front of the JC if, no later than 10 working days after the date that the decision of the GJ or Appeal Committee was issued, the notice of request for review:
+- 2. The JC has jurisdiction to hear: - a. a request for a review from any person or body affected by a judicial decision of a GJ under Rules 4, 9 or 18 of Article 139 (see Rules 4 and 5 of this Article 141) where no Appeal Committee was available to hear an appeal; - a request for a review from any person or body affected by a judicial decision of an Appeal Committee under Rule 33 of Article 139 subject to the exceptions in Rule 36 of Article 139; - c. a protest referred to the JC by the GJ under Rule 20 of Article 139; - d. a selection dispute as per the National Selection SR; - e. a complaint referred to the JC by the CRO under Article 140; - f. a matter referred to it by ESNZ under Article 143; - g. a recreational drug or alcohol matter referred to it by ESNZ under the ESNZ Recreational Drug and Alcohol Policy; or - h. any other matter as determined by the CEO of ESNZ in his/her sole discretion.
+To avoid doubt, this includes, but is not limited to, conduct, which has not been the subject of a Complaint, that occurred within the period of the GJ's jurisdiction at an Event of a GJ (where no Appeal Committee was available at the Event to hear an appeal) or an Appeal Committee under Rules 9.9, 9.10, 18 or 33 of Article 139 will proceed to a hearing in front of the JC if, no later than 10 working days after the date that the decision of the GJ or Appeal Committee was issued, the notice of request for review: